Review Checklist for RCU Patches

 RCU does allow -readers- to run (almost) naked, but -writers- must

-still use some sort of mutual exclusion, such as:
+still use some sort of mutual exclusion, such as:a. locking,

 b. atomic operations, or